Kyoto Nisai Stakes

-The Kyoto Nisai Stakes (京都2歳ステークス) is a Grade 3 horse race for two-year-old Thoroughbreds run in November over a distance of 2000 metres at Kyoto Racecourse.
+The Kyoto Nisai Stakes (京都2歳ステークス) is a Japanese Grade 3 horse race for two-year-old Thoroughbreds run in November over a distance of 2000 metres at Kyoto Racecourse.

 The race was first run in 1959 and was promoted to Grade 3 status in 2014.
 It was run over a variety of distances but has been contested over 2000 metres since 2002.
 Past winners have included Narita Brian, Victoire Pisa and Epiphaneia.